raspberry-pi-ssh

 SSH follows a client-server model.
 The client initiates a request to the server, which authenticates the communication and starts the Shell environment.
 Multiple clients can connect to the same server.

 SSH has other very interesting uses.
-For example, we can copy files securely between two devices, or tunnel any connection from another application through a secure SSH channel.
-We will see these uses in upcoming posts.
+For example, we can securely copy files between two devices, authenticate with keys, or tunnel connections from other applications through a secure channel.

 Configure SSH on Raspberry Pi

-To be able to connect to our Raspberry Pi, it will function as a server.
-Before we can connect, we have to enable the option in the configuration because, for security reasons, the SSH server is disabled by default in Raspbian.
+To be able to connect to our Raspberry Pi, it will act as a server.
+Before we can connect, we have to enable SSH in the configuration, because for security reasons the SSH server is disabled if we did not enable it during installation.

 On the other hand, we must know the ‘address’ of the Raspberry Pi we want to connect to.
 Although, in theory, we can resolve the address with the computer name, name resolution is a process… somewhat unstable.